-Due to the insurance liability, skateboards are not to be ridden or carried on campus at any time.
-Students bringing skateboards to school must lock up their skateboards in the skateboard rack prior to the start of class.
+Due to health/safety concerns, skateboards are not to be ridden or carried on campus at any time.
+Prior to the start of class, students bringing skateboards to school must secure their skateboards in the designated areas.
 (Students must bring their own lock).
-Skateboards that are carried around will be confiscated and must be picked up by a parent or guardian.
-Heelys (shoes with roller in heels), scooters, and roller blades/skates are not to be brought to campus at any time.
-Bicycles should be properly locked in designated areas and not ridden on campus.
-JVHS will not be responsible for these items if lost, stolen, or vandalized.
-Students riding on campus are subject to suspension from school.
-In addition to Law Enforcement referral.
-V.C.
-21212 requires all persons under the age of 18 to wear a helmet when operating a bicycle.
-No motorized vehicles, motorcycles, or motorbikes may be brought on campus, except to be parked in designated student parking areas.
+Skateboards that are carried around campus will be confiscated and must be picked-up by a parent or guardian.
+Heelys (shoes with rollers in the heels), scooters, and/or roller blades/skates are not to be brought to campus at any time.
+Bicycles should be properly secured in designated areas and not ridden on campus.
+JVHS is not responsible for any of these items that are lost, stolen, and/or vandalized.
+Furthermore, when riding a bicycle to/from school, all persons under the age of 18 are required to wear a helmet - (VC 21212).
+No motorized vehicles, motorcycles, and/or motorbikes may be operated on the JVHS campus.
+All motorized transportation must be parked in the appropriate area and display the required parking permit - Student Parking Lot.
+Violation of this policy may result in disciplinary action and/or a possible referral to law enforcement officials.